KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ## Facilitation

 Members of Administrative Council Committee and Nurture, Outreach, Witness (NOW) Committee, which both plan outreach for the church, began to collaborate on a new church marketing plan.
-Using the United Methodist Communications [Marketing Audit](http://www.umcom.org/learn/market-your-church-getting-started) and [Marketing Audit Worksheet](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/UMCOM_YOUR_MARKETING_PLAN_WORKSHEET.PDF), I would use group facilitation during their normal meetings in order to collect the information needed to create the marketing plan.
+Using the United Methodist Communications [Marketing Audit](http://www.umcom.org/learn/market-your-church-getting-started) and [Marketing Audit Worksheet](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/UMCOM_YOUR_MARKETING_PLAN_WORKSHEET.PDF), I would use group facilitation during the normal NOW Committee and Administrative Council Committee meetings in order to collect the information needed to create the marketing plan.

 ### Step 1: Values and Vision Deliverables